Shopping Cart

 Collectively Growing

-We see collective growing as a more sustainable and attractive alternative to allotments - Working in small groups means work is shared and the harvest.
+We see collective growing as a more sustainable and attractive alternative to allotments - Working in small groups means work is shared and so is the harvest.
 When one or more people cannot attend, the garden is maintained.

 During COVID restrictions, our outdoor spaces were a refuge for many people.
 Providing safe outdoor opportunities for learning and connection.
 During this time, we did planning and discussion through Zoom and media projects, which also grew our community.